 Last week I posted a series of topics about women in tech.
 They ranged from issues women face at work to pieces of advice encouraging participation in tech fields, business, the manufacturing industry, and some of my own personal experiences.

 I had a great week being included in the Women in Tech community on Facebook and Twitter.
-I read interesting articles, posts, and had the general sense of inclusion, of being part of something bigger than myself.
+I read interesting articles, posts, and had the general sense of being included in part of something bigger than myself.
 I highly encourage fellow women to join the community here and here.

 My week of Women in Tech also happened to overlap with the election, which had a profound impact, good and bad, on a lot of people.
 What I did not expect was the reaction I saw from the women in tech community.
 There was outrage, perhaps understandable.
 Immediately there were posts about how the results personally affected women directly at their tech job, some so much that they had to take personal days from work because they couldn’t handle the emotion.
 There were posts that women need to continue to “fight” and support each other through this rough time.
 On top of that there were forums about how certain job descriptions, like “ninja,” keep women away from the tech industry because of their “masculine bias”.